apike/allenpike.com/_posts/2021-03-31-omnifocus-workflow.markdown

 ## The Forecast

 My most important view is OmniFocus’ Forecast view.
 This is where I pull work from, primarily.
-In the Forecast you set can up a “hero tag” so any actions with that tag will appear, sortable, underneat anything that is now due.
+In the Forecast you set can up a “hero tag” so any actions with that tag will appear, sortable, underneath anything that is now due.

 <a href="/images/2021/omnifocus-forecast.jpg"><img src="/images/2021/omnifocus-forecast.jpg"></a>